ono-midori/ono-midori.github.io/techs/zguide.md

 - Pro: it is simple, easy to make and easy to understand.
 - Pro: it does the job of failover, and works rapidly, so long as there is at least one server running.
 - Con: it creates redundant network traffic.
-- Con: we can’t prioritize our servers, i.e., Primary, then Secondary.
+- Con: we can't prioritize our servers, i.e., Primary, then Secondary.
 - Con: the server can do at most one request at a time, period.

 #### Model Three: Complex and Nasty

 The shotgun approach seems too good to be true.
-Let’s be scientific and work through all the alternatives.
-We’re going to explore the complex/nasty option, even if it’s only to finally realize that we preferred brutal.
+Let's be scientific and work through all the alternatives.
+We're going to explore the complex/nasty option, even if it's only to finally realize that we preferred brutal.
 Ah, the story of my life.

 We can solve the main problems of the client by switching to a ROUTER socket.
 That lets us send requests to specific servers, avoid servers we know are dead, and in general be as smart as we want to be.
 We can also solve the main problem of the server (single-threadedness) by switching to a ROUTER socket.

-But doing ROUTER to ROUTER between two anonymous sockets (which haven’t set an identity) is not possible.
+But doing ROUTER to ROUTER between two anonymous sockets (which haven't set an identity) is not possible.
 Both sides generate an identity (for the other peer) only when they receive a first message, and thus neither can talk to the other until it has first received a message.
 The only way out of this conundrum is to cheat, and use hard-coded identities in one direction.
 The proper way to cheat, in a client/server case, is to let the client “know” the identity of the server.
 Doing it the other way around would be insane, on top of complex and nasty, because any number of clients should be able to arise independently.
 Insane, complex, and nasty are great attributes for a genocidal dictator, but terrible ones for software.

-Rather than invent yet another concept to manage, we’ll use the connection endpoint as identity.
+Rather than invent yet another concept to manage, we'll use the connection endpoint as identity.
 This is a unique string on which both sides can agree without more prior knowledge than they already have for the shotgun model.
-It’s a sneaky and effective way to connect two ROUTER sockets.
+It's a sneaky and effective way to connect two ROUTER sockets.

 Remember how ZeroMQ identities work.
 The server ROUTER socket sets an identity before it binds its socket.
 When a client connects, they do a little handshake to exchange identities, before either side sends a real message.
 The client ROUTER socket, having not set an identity, sends a null identity to the server.
 The server generates a random UUID to designate the client for its own use.
-The server sends its identity (which we’ve agreed is going to be an endpoint string) to the client.
+The server sends its identity (which we've agreed is going to be an endpoint string) to the client.

 This means that our client can route a message to the server (i.e., send on its ROUTER socket, specifying the server endpoint as identity) as soon as the connection is established.
-That’s not immediately after doing a zmq_connect(), but some random time thereafter.
-Herein lies one problem: we don’t know when the server will actually be available and complete its connection handshake.
+That's not immediately after doing a zmq_connect(), but some random time thereafter.
+Herein lies one problem: we don't know when the server will actually be available and complete its connection handshake.
 If the server is online, it could be after a few milliseconds.
 If the server is down and the sysadmin is out to lunch, it could be an hour from now.

-There’s a small paradox here.
+There's a small paradox here.
 We need to know when servers become connected and available for work.
 In the Freelance pattern, unlike the broker-based patterns we saw earlier in this chapter, servers are silent until spoken to.
-Thus we can’t talk to a server until it’s told us it’s online, which it can’t do until we’ve asked it.
+Thus we can't talk to a server until it's told us it's online, which it can't do until we've asked it.

-My solution is to mix in a little of the shotgun approach from model 2, meaning we’ll fire (harmless) shots at anything we can, and if anything moves, we know it’s alive.
-We’re not going to fire real requests, but rather a kind of ping-pong heartbeat.
+My solution is to mix in a little of the shotgun approach from model 2, meaning we'll fire (harmless) shots at anything we can, and if anything moves, we know it's alive.
+We're not going to fire real requests, but rather a kind of ping-pong heartbeat.

-This brings us to the realm of protocols again, so here’s a short spec that defines how a Freelance client and server exchange ping-pong commands and request-reply commands.
+This brings us to the realm of protocols again, so here's a short spec that defines how a Freelance client and server exchange ping-pong commands and request-reply commands.

 It is short and sweet to implement as a server.
-Here’s our echo server, Model Three, now speaking FLP:
+Here's our echo server, Model Three, now speaking FLP:

 ```c++
 //  Freelance server - Model 3